confio/tgrade-docs/developer/02-smart-contracts/06-next-steps.md

 This is a very simple example for the name service contract we interacted, but it should show you what is possible, limited only by the wasm code you upload and the json messages you send.

+For more CosmWasm learning content you can follow links below:

 - [Videos and Workshops](https://docs.cosmwasm.com/tutorials/videos-workshops): We curated some video and workshop resources you can take a look at
 - [cosmwasm/cawesome-wasm](https://github.com/CosmWasm/cawesome-wasm): Curated CosmWasm resources